 Cut another piece of 45-inch one-by-two.
 Insert this horizontally between the screen frame's vertical pieces, using the four remaining wrap metal corner braces.
 Choose a level that looks pleasing to your eye.
 Generally, you'll want to keep it in the 40- to 48-inch-high range, measuring from the floor upward.

 Have an assistant help you stretch and staple the screen material over the screen faces.
 Work incrementally, slowly drawing the material tight while stapling it.
 Avoid creases or folds.

 Removable bolts, washers, and nuts allow you to install and remove the screens seasonally.
 Hold a screen panel against the ceiling and floor cleats.
 On the six-foot step ladder, drill two holes at top, through both the screen frame and the ceiling cleat.
 Insert two 3 1/2-inch bolts through the holes and add washers and wing nuts to the back.
 Repeat at the floor cleat.

 Repeat Screen Panels

 The screen panel configuration can be scaled to fit your porch.
 Repeat the previous process until the porch is finished.

 While most screen units will be 4 feet long, this project has two exceptions: the 6-foot depth of the porch, or its sides.
 For this, construct two 3-foot screens (rather than one 6-foot screen) to span that depth.

 If you intend this porch to be a pass-through porch and not just an attached sitting area with only a door to the indoors, adjust your screen placement and any rails to allow for a door to the outdoors.

 When to Call a Professional

-Building a porch can be a difficult project, especially if you decide to use premium imported wood flooring or composite deck flooring.
+Building a porch can be a difficult project, especially if you decide to use premium imported wood flooring or composite deck flooring or plan to include special features, such as multiple access points or elaborate screen arrangements.
 In many cases, you may want to call a general contractor or decking contractor to build the porch.